 The instructor has a Converso Jewish background.

-Bus will depart at 3:30 PM for Old Town and a free afternoon.
+Bus will depart at 3:30 PM for Albuquerque's Old Town where you'll have some free time.

 You can walk around the old village, where the first Spanish families settled in 1706.